 Tariffs

-[TGS’s transportation rates (interruptible and firm) are regulated by ENARGAS and are adjusted every five years based on efficiency and investment factors established in the rate review process.
+TGS’s transportation rates (interruptible and firm) are regulated by ENARGAS and are adjusted every five years based on efficiency and investment factors established in the rate review process.
 Additionally, TGS receives semi-annual tariff adjustments based on the US PPI.
-The next rate review will occur in 2002 and the result of which will impact rates in 2003.
+The next rate review will occur in 2000 and the result of which will impact rates in 2003.
 The assumed effective rate reduction in 2003 is 3% for the efficiency factor (X factor) with no increase for the investment factor (K factor).
 The overall impact of US PPI (2.70%) and the X-factor reduction of 3% is a net reduction of 0.3%.

 The average firm and interruptible capacity tariffs used in the projections are the 1999 average tariffs, escalated by PPI.

 Gas processing is an unregulated business.
-The prices per metric ton are projected to decline between 1999 and 2002 because of the competition and additional supply from the [YPF Mega project][Define].
-[Enron/TGS management anticipates it [What does “it” refer to?
-Volumes?
-Revenues?] to stabilize in 2001 and beyond.][Compare with asset description and 20-F]
+The prices per metric ton are projected to decline between 1999 and 2002 because of the competition and additional supply from the YPF Mega project, a LPG procesing plant involving Petrobrás, YPF and Dow Chemical.
+Enron/TGS management anticipates prices per metric ton to stabilize in 2001 and beyond.

 Ancillary Revenues